In mood for something good? Try vlašský salát, a typical delicacy from Czech cuisine. It tastes great as a snack with fresh bread!

 Ingredients

-- 2 Tbsp juice from a pickle jar
+- 2 Tablespoons juice from a pickle jar

 Instructions

-- Make ahead: Cook the potatoes with skin on and let them cool completely, ideally overnight.
-Let the peas thaw at room temperature.
-Peel the carrot and cook it shortly in boiling water for about 5 minutes.
-Then cool it in cold water to stop the cooking process.
-The carrots get a beautiful color and remain slightly crunchy to the bite, not mushy.
+- Before you start cooking: Cook 3/4 pound potatoes with the skin on and let them cool completely, ideally overnight.
+Let the 2 Tablespoons peas (frozen) thaw at room temperature.
+Peel 1 medium carrot and cook it briefly in boiling water for about 5 minutes, then cool it in cold water to stop the cooking process.
+This way, the carrots retain their beautiful color and remain slightly crunchy, not mushy.

-- Peel the cooked potatoes and cut them into small cubes.
-Finely chop the ham, carrots, and pickles.
-Transfer them to a mixing bowl.
-Add thawed peas.
+- Peel the cooked potatoes and cube them.
+Finely chop 4 ounces ham, carrots, and 2 dill pickles, then transfer them to a mixing bowl.
+Add the thawed peas.

-- Prepare the dressing: In a bowl, put mayo, pickle juice, mustard, sugar, salt, and ground pepper.
-Stir well until combined.
+- Prepare the salad dressing: In a bowl, combine 2/3 cup mayonnaise, 2 Tablespoons juice from a pickle jar, 1 teaspoon yellow mustard, 1/2 teaspoon granulated sugar, 1/2 teaspoon salt, and 1/4 teaspoon ground pepper.
+Stir well until well combined.

-- Pour the dressing over the prepared ingredients.
-Mix everything together.
-Let it rest in the fridge for at least an hour.
+- Pour the dressing over the prepared ingredients and mix everything together.
+Let it rest in the fridge for at least an hour before serving.

 Notes

-- Makes 2-3 portions as a snack.
-Or, the amount of salad is enough for 10-12 open-faced sandwiches (Czech chlebíčky).
+- This recipe makes 2-3 portions as a snack, or enough salad for 12-15 open-faced sandwiches (Czech chlebíčky).

-- SERVING: Vlašský salát tastes best with a fresh rohlík or houska roll as a snack.
-You can garnish the salad with a sprig of green parsley as a final touch.
+- SERVING: Vlašský salát tastes best with Czech Rohlík or Houska rolls as a snack.
+For a final touch, you can garnish the salad with a sprig of green parsley.

 IVANA